ScialdoneLab/scAVE/README.md

 # scAVE

-This repository includes data and codes associated with the pre-print **TITLE** LINK.
+This repository includes data and codes associated with the manuscript [**Thowfeequ, Fiorentino et al, Characterisation of the transcriptional dynamics underpinning the function, fate, and migration of the mouse Anterior Visceral Endoderm**] (https://www.biorxiv.org/content/10.1101/2021.06.25.449902v1).
 We provide three Jupyter notebooks for the analysis of a Visceral Endoderm enriched single-cell RNA-sequencing dataset of mouse embryos at the stages E5.5 and E6.25, obtained through the Smart-seq2 protocol.

 The [SoS Polyglot notebooks](https://vatlab.github.io/sos-docs/) "E55_Analysis.ipynb" and "E625_Analysis.ipynb" include the following analyses at the stages E5.5 and E6.25, respectively:
 * Highly Variable Genes identification